The following schools will be competing for the title of 2020 Show Choir Canada Champions:

 Etobicoke School of the Arts “Splash”, Etobicoke, ON

 Splash from the Etobicoke School of the Arts, founded by the late Paul Aikins, is very excited to return to Show Choir Canada after being named the 2019 Grand Champions.
-Splash has a rich history performing around the Greater Toronto Area and abroad internationally, earning four Championship titles at Show Choir Canada and is the only Canadian show choir to win multiple accolades at FAME Show Choir Competitions in the United States.
+Splash has a rich history performing around the Greater Toronto Area and abroad internationally, earning five Championship titles at Show Choir Canada and is the only Canadian show choir to win multiple accolades at FAME Show Choir Competitions in the United States.
 Under the new direction of Jacques St-Pierre and Shannon Hamilton, with choreography by Mike Weaver, Splash returns to the Show Choir Canada stage to present their set Swing!, conceived by Paul Aikins and Mike Weaver to celebrate the excitement and joy felt through swing music and dance.
 Splash is honoured to continue Paul Aikins’ legacy and would like to dedicate this year’s set to his memory.

 Music Academy of WNY “Shout”, Lancaster, NY, USA